fahedslx/HTTPageboy/README.md

 # eqeqo - HTTPageboy

-Welcome to our HTTP server project!
-This is a simple server built in Rust that handles HTTP requests and responses.

 A basic package for handling HTTP request and response transmission on the server side, without additional processing.

 + `Request`s can be any HTTP request.